francescoo22/masters-thesis/chapters/4-Annotations-Kotlin.typ

 For example, in @kt-uniqueness-class, even though the property `x` of the class `A` is annotated as `Unique`, `a1.x` is shared because `a1`, the owner of property `x`, is shared.

+It is important to point out that, properties with custom getters or setters are not currently supported by this system.
-It is important to note that properties with primitive types do not need to be annotated.
+Moreover, properties with primitive types do not need to be annotated.
+This is because, unlike objects, primitive types are copied rather than referenced, meaning that each variable holds its own independent value.
+Therefore, the concept of uniqueness, which is designed to manage the sharing and mutation of objects in memory, does not apply to primitive types.
+They are always unique in the sense that each instance operates independently, and there is no risk of aliasing or unintended side effects through shared references.

 #figure(
   caption: "Uniqueness annotations usage on Kotlin classes",